solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     The `azure_cognitive.sentiment_analysis_result` is a composite type containing the sentiment predictions of the input text.
 It includes the sentiment, which can be positive, negative, neutral, or mixed, and the scores for positive, neutral, and negative aspects found in the text.
 The scores are represented as real numbers between 0 and 1.
 For example, in (neutral,0.26,0.64,0.09), the sentiment is neutral with a positive score of 0.26, neutral of 0.64, and negative at 0.09.

-4. Now that you have an understanding of how to analyze sentiment using the extension and the shape of the return type, execute the following query that looks for reviews that are overwhelmingly positive:
+4. With an understanding of how to analyze sentiment using the extension and the shape of the return type, execute the following query that looks for reviews that are overwhelmingly positive:

     ```sql
     WITH cte AS (